 That includes faith-based nonprofits, which have mushroomed in recent years.

-“More and more people see a niche for a need, and they start a nonprofit to address that,” said William G. Enright, executive director of the Lake Institute on Faith & Giving at the Center on Philanthropy at Indiana University.
+“More and more people see a niche for a need, and they start a nonprofit to address that,” said William G. Enright, [former] executive director of the Lake Institute on Faith & Giving at the Lilly Family School of Philanthropy at Indiana University.
 In 1900, there were 28 faith-based nonprofits.
 By 1950 there were 178.
 In 1970, there were 351, and in 2001 there were 575, said Enright, quoting data from a Princeton University sociologist.